Aeroluna/LunaCoopMod/README.md

 - Buffed P1 to also affect Brood Queens.
 - Removed prepare time from Ocular Symbiote and Spawn Broodlings.
-- Removed deceleration from Ocular Symbiote and Spawn Broodlings.
+- Removed deceleration from Ocular Symbiote and Spawn Broodlings (no longer has to fully stop to cast).
 - Changed Spawn Broodlings to spawn flying Broodlings (must land before attacking) when casted on a flying unit.

 Some QOL changes for a unit that nobody uses.
 Seemed weird that Brood Queens were explicitly left out by the P1 advantage.